30-Day Money Back Guarantee

 How does alpha lipoic acid support energy production and cellular health in the body?

 ALA acts as a coenzyme in mitochondrial energy production, helping convert nutrients into usable energy.
-Additionally, its antioxidant properties support cellular health by protecting cells from oxidative stress in both the fluid inside cells and their membranes.
+Additionally, its antioxidant properties help support the body’s response to oxidative stress in both the fluid inside cells and their membranes.

 What are the differences between racemic ALA and R-ALA, and which form is more effective?

-R-ALA is the naturally occurring form of alpha lipoic acid and is more bioavailable, meaning the body absorbs and uses it more efficiently than racemic ALA, which contains both R- and S- forms.
-Because of this, R-ALA is generally considered the more effective form for supporting antioxidant and metabolic health.
+R-ALA is the naturally occurring form of alpha lipoic acid, while racemic ALA contains both the R- and S- forms.
+Research suggests that R-ALA may offer differences in absorption compared to racemic ALA.
+Because of this, R-ALA is generally considered a preferred option for some individuals for supporting antioxidant and metabolic wellness.

 Why might supplementation of alpha lipoic acid be necessary even if it is found in foods like broccoli and spinach?

 Although ALA is present in foods such as broccoli and spinach, the amounts are relatively small and difficult to obtain at levels used in research through diet alone.
-Additionally, the body's natural production of ALA declines with age, so supplementation can help maintain adequate levels to support long-term cellular health and vitality.
+Additionally, the body's natural production of ALA may change with age, so supplementation can be a way to help support overall cellular function.

 Disclaimer: This content is for informational purposes only and is not medical advice.
 Consult your healthcare provider before starting any supplement, especially if pregnant, nursing, taking medications, or managing a health condition.